Clarksville Gas and Water Department reports Ninth Street closed for water service line work - Clarksville Online

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has closed a section of Ninth Street from Ford Street to Shearor Street for water service line replacement work.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has closed a section of Ninth Street from Shearor Street to Carpenter Street for water service line replacement work.

-Traffic will be detoured to Ford Street and Poston Street during the work.
+Traffic will be detoured to Carpenter Street and Shearor Street during the work.

 About Clarksville Gas and Water